Skip to main content

 How it works #

-When you store a memory, Ogham generates a 768-dimension embedding with Ollama, saves the text and vector to Supabase, and automatically links it to similar memories already in the database.
+When you store a memory, Ogham generates a 512-dimensional embedding with your configured provider, saves the text and vector to PostgreSQL, and links it to similar memories already in the database.

 Searching uses hybrid retrieval: vector similarity and keyword matching run together.
 A search for us-east-1 finds the exact match via full-text search, while “which AWS region do we use” finds it via semantic understanding.
 Both happen in the same query.